 Skip to content

-Yes, alcohol rehab can affect child custody for unmarried couples.
-In general, a parent’s substance abuse is a factor that courts consider when making custody decisions.
-This is because substance abuse can pose a risk to the child’s safety and well-being.
+In general, parent substance abuse is a factor that courts consider when making custody decisions.
+That is because substance abuse poses a risk to the child’s safety and well-being.

-The best interests of the child are what guide custody choices.
 According to child protection professional assessments, 9.6% of caregivers with custody had a problem with alcohol or drugs, and just 3.9% were dependent.

 Rehab affects child custody rights in many ways:

-Neglect and Abuse
+Neglect and Abuse: Unwanted Truth

-The more you drink, the worse your judgment, memory, and ability to control your impulses get.
-This makes you more likely to ignore or hurt your kid.
-This is bad for your child’s health, growth, and relationship with you.
+That makes you more likely to ignore or hurt your kid.
+That is worse for your child’s health, growth, and relationship with you.

 Unstable Environment

 Your child may also be exposed to domestic violence, fights, or drug use if you have a problem with alcohol.
-This can make your home setting unstable and confusing.
-Residential therapy might span months or years.

 Risk of Losing Custody

 If your alcoholism is terrible enough to make it hard for you to care for your child, you could lose custody or visitation rights.
-The court can order an investigation into child safety, a drug use evaluation, or a supervised visit plan.

 • Look after your mental and physical health.